jeffet/commpaper/README.md

 In VSCode, choose File > Open Folder, and select the `commercialPaperLoopback` folder by navigating to the `home/student/Desktop/commercialPaperLoopback` directory.
 Highlight the folder by clicking on it, and then click `add`.
 This is where you will build and run your client app.

 #### Step 2 - Install Dependencies.
 Navigate to your `commercialPaperLoopback` folder using terminal.
-Run npm install -
+Run git pull and then npm install -
 ```
+/Desktop/commercialPaperLoopback $ git pull origin master

 /Desktop/commercialPaperLoopback $ npm install
 ```